deanishe/alfred-relative-dates/README.md

 title: Relative Dates Help

-# Relative Dates Alfred Workflow #
+# Relative Dates Workflow Help #

-Generate relative dates based on a simple input format and your own formatting parameters (there are some defaults).
+Generate relative dates based on a simple input format and your own date formatting parameters (there are some defaults).

 ## Keywords ##